 An Electronic Point of Sale System is a combination of hardware and software.
 It operates with a till, a barcode, a software application and a touchscreen or conventional monitor.
 This system is used by various businesses such as restaurants, bars and shops for stock control, quick service and good retail hospitality management.

 EPOS systems can either be bought with or without integrated parts.
 For shop retailers where scanning barcodes is necessary, having an EPOS system with a barcode scanner is a must.
 A barcode scanner is a fast and accurate way of reading and logging the price of a product and enables a retailer to give fast and competent customer service.

 If you are interested in finding out more about EPOS systems with barcode scanners, you just need to continue reading this page.
-If you are ready to start comparing quotes however, then you should complete the form at the top of this page now.
+If you are ready to start comparing quotes however, then you should complete the form at the top of this page.

-Comparing quotes with Approved Index is free, quick and easy, and it could save you as much as 40%.
+Comparing quotes with Approved Index is free, quick and easy, and it could save you a great deal.

 What Is a Barcode Scanner?

 A typical barcode scanner kit is composed of a scanner, a decoder, and a cable that connects the decoder into the EPOS system.
 You could buy these separately or purchase a scanner with a built-in decoder.
 The scanner captures the information in the barcode of a product and sends it to the decoder which then transforms the information into data that the EPOS software can process.